 One of the first career decisions accounting students and accounting professionals make is whether to pursue their CPA (Certified Public Accountant) or CMA (Certified Management Accountant)—but who said you have to choose one or the other?

-Particularly for CPAs, dual certification can be immensely rewarding.
+Particularly for CPAs, dual certification can be advantageous.

 Here are a few reasons why: